What's the Best Volatility for Slots? Slot Volatility Guide

 - High volatility games are moving into the extreme of online slots.
 These games can pay nothing out for dozens of spins.
 They might not even payout any small winnings at all, which is why you need a large bankroll to make sure you don’t go broke.

 - That being said, when they do payout, they payout big.
-Winnings from these games can be life-changing and with it, you only need to get lucky a couple of times to have massively profitable sessions.
+Winnings from these games can be big and with it, you only need to get lucky a couple of times to have massively profitable sessions.

 - These games are not for the faint-hearted though.
 You need to be in a position where both mentally and financially, long losing streaks are not going to bother you.
 To even out the volatility somewhat, you need to play long sessions and quit whilst you’re ahead.